Sarkisov program for generalized pairs: Introduction

 The minimal model program is an attempt to classify higher dimensional projective varieties.
 Let $X$ be a smooth complex projective variety.
-There are two cases: if $K_X$ is pseudoeffective, so that $K_X$ is in the closure of the big cone of divisors on $X$, then it is expected that $X$ has a minimal model $X\dashrightarrow X_{min}$.
+There are two cases: if $K_X$ is pseudo-effective, i.e. $K_X$ belongs to the closure of the big cone of divisors on $X$, then it is expected that $X$ has a minimal model $X\dashrightarrow X_{min}$.
 In particular, $K_{X_{min}}$ has terminal singularities, $K_{X_{min}}$ is $\mathbb Q$-Cartier and nef.
-The existence of such minimal models is known if $K_X$ is big, cf. \hyperref[BCHM]{[BCHM]}.
+The existence of such minimal models is known when $K_X$ is big, (cf. \cite{BCHM10}).

-If is well known that a given smooth projective variety $X$, it may have more than one minimal model.
-However, Kawamata has shown that any two minimal models $X_{min}$, $X_{min}'$ of $X$ are connected by a sequence of flops, cf.\hyperref[Kaw08]{[Kaw08]}.
+Given smooth projective variety $X$ such that $K_X$ is pseudo-effective, it is well-known that $X$ may have more than one minimal model.
+Nevertheless, the birational map connecting these minimal models are well-studied.
+For example, Kawamata (cf. \cite{Kaw08}) shows the following: for any smooth projective variety $X$ and any minimal models $X_{min}$ and $X_{min}'$ of $X$, the induced birational map $X_{min}\dashrightarrow X_{min}'$ is a composition of flops.
 In particular, $X_{min}$ and $X_{min}'$ are isomorphic in codimension $1$.

-If $K_X$ is not pseudoeffective, by \hyperref[BCHM]{[BCHM, Corollary 1.3.2]}, it is known that after a sequence of flips and divisorial contractions, we are able to reach a Mori fiber space $X_m\rightarrow S$.
-Similarly, under the pseudoeffective case, the Mori fiber spaces may also not be unique. \begin{que} \rm Let $X_m\rightarrow S$ and $X_m'\rightarrow S'$ be two Mori fiber spaces, which are both the output of running a $K_X$-MMP.
-What can we say about the relationship between these two Mori fiber spaces? \end{que}
+If $K_X$ is not pseudo-effective, by \cite{BCHM10}, we may also run a $K_X$-MMP.
+It is not known whether this $K_X$-MMP terminates.
+However, by \cite[Corollary 1.3.2]{BCHM10}, if this $K_X$-MMP is a MMP with scaling of some ample divisor, then after a sequence of flips and divisorial contractions, it terminates with a Mori fiber space $X_m\rightarrow S$.
+It is also well-known that the Mori fiber spaces associated to $X$ may not be unique.